FailAcademy/learning/wdp-vancouver/_lessons/week-07/01-post-types-taxonomies-fields.md

 - Distinguish the difference between custom post types, custom taxonomies, and custom fields, as well as the particular use cases for each.
 - Create custom post types and taxonomies using WordPress functions.
-- Create theme files specific for displaying custom post type posts and custom taxonomy archives.
+- Create theme files specific for displaying custom post type posts and archives, and custom taxonomy archives.
 - Create custom fields using a plugin, and display their data in theme files.

 ---